engity-com/bifroest/docs/reference/connection/ssh.md

 The maximum duration from accepting a connection until successful SSH authentication. `0` disables this timeout.

 <<property("sessionRequestTimeout", "Duration", "../data-type.md#duration", default="30s")>>
-How long an accepted session channel may wait for its initial shell, exec, or subsystem request. `0` disables this timeout.
+How long an accepted session channel may wait for its initial shell, exec, or subsystem request.
+When the timeout expires, only the idle session channel is closed; the SSH connection and active sibling channels remain available. `0` disables this timeout.

 <<property("maxAuthTries", "uint8", None, default=6)>>
 How many authentication attempts a client can make before the connection is rejected. `0` disables this limit.